FinWave-App/.github/profile/README.md

 ## License

-All projects are distributed under the MIT License
+All repositories are distributed under the MIT License